Sea Urchin: Spiky Marine Invertebrate With A Taste

 Because of their hard spiny shells, their common predators are the ones with the ability to claw through those spines.
 Those include crabs, eels, lobsters, sea otters, sunflower stars, triggerfish, and of course, humans.
 All predators eat both the sea urchins and their eggs, and they are also very expensive in big restaurants.
 If not being hunted, most sea urchins can live up to 30 years.
 Red sea urchins are probably the species with the longest lifespan, living up to 200 years or longer.

 People often fish them for food because of their delicacy and high price, and only 18 species are edible.
 This is why some sea urchin species are also endangered.
 Apart from overfishing, ocean pollution is also one of the major threats to their population as well.
-There have been attempts to reproduce them in captivity, but it is not successful.
+There have been attempts to reproduce them in captivity, but they have not been successful.
 Sea urchins require certain conditions for breeding to take place, and only their natural habitats can provide that.
 The only way to protect them is by reducing catching them and keeping the oceans clean.

 Related Post: Interesting Facts About Marine Iguana